amuhak/Placed/README.md

 # Placed

-This is a very basic ai model that predicts if one will be paced (get a job) after graduating.
+This is a AI model that predicts if one will be paced (get a job) after graduating.

 For the GPU implmentaion, use the [gpu branch](https://github.com/amuhak/Placed/tree/gpu).